Anderson localization effects on doped Hubbard model: AMI phase results for

 By looking at the results in panel (a), for $W<U$, we observe that there is a well defined gap at negative energies in $\rho_{av}(\omega)$.
 This profile for the DOS reminds us that of the slightly doped Mott insulator.
-In the case of $W>U$ [panel (b)], on the contrary, a gap is not seen in $\rho_{av}(\omega)$.
+In the case of $W>U$ [panel (b)], on the contrary, a gap is not seen in $\rho_{av}(\omega)$ anymore.
 This reminds us of an Anderson insulator.
-In the insets of the panels, we show the corresponding occupation $n$ per site and per spin as a function of the on-site energy $\varepsilon$.
-In both cases,\cite{Carol_twofluids} there are sites that are doubly occupied ($n=1$), as in an Anderson insulator, and sites that are singly-occupied ($n=0.5$), as in a Mott insulator (but no empty site as in the V-shaped AMI region).
+In the insets of the panels, we show the corresponding occupation $\left< n_{i\sigma} \right>$ per site and per spin as a function of the on-site energy $\varepsilon_i$.
+In both cases,\cite{Carol_twofluids} there are sites that are doubly occupied ($\left< n_{i\sigma} \right> =1$), as in an Anderson insulator, and sites that are singly-occupied ($\left< n_{i\sigma}\right> =0.5$), as in a Mott insulator (but no empty site as in the AMI-0 region).
 Since the two systems have characteristics of Anderson and Mott insulators, we identify both cases as AMI in the phase diagram of Fig.~\ref{fig:WxdopingHU}.
 However, we are tempted to say that in the case of panel (a) the role played by Mott mechanism of localization is stronger than that of Anderson effects.
 Indeed, the correlation $U$ is larger than disorder $W$ and a gap is observed in the average DOS.
 On the other hand, Anderson mechanism may dominate over the Mott one in the case where disorder is larger than correlations [panel (b)].
 In the phase diagram, the first case is observed whenever $W_c<W<U=3$, while the second corresponds to $W>U=3$.
 Similar behavior occurs for $U=2$ and $\delta>0.5$, for which there is a region where $W_c<U$.

-We recall that at half-filling ($\delta=0$) the Mott dominated region for $W<W_c \approx U$ presents only singly $n=0.5$ occupied sites, being double occupation $n=1$ absent. \cite{Carol2} On the other hand, for $W>U$, there exist doubly- and singly- occupied sites, as well as empty ones, and the average DOS has no gap.
-The presence of this third kind of sites - the empty ones - gives rise to the V-shaped DOS, as we described in the previous section.
+We recall that at half-filling ($\delta=0$) the Mott dominated region for $W< W_c\approx U$ presents only singly $\left< n_{i\sigma} \right>=0.5$ occupied sites, being double occupation $\left< n_{i \sigma} \right> =1$ absent. \cite{Carol2} On the other hand, for $W>U$, there exist doubly- and singly-occupied sites, as well as empty ones, and the average DOS has no gap.
+The presence of this third kind of sites - the empty ones - gives rise to the AMI-0 region, as we described in subsection \ref{Vshaped}.

+In the next subsection, we discuss how the doped system crossovers from the AMI region to the AMI-0 one.